Thursday's Columns

 No, it’s not about my favorite philosopher, Leibniz.
 It’s about Palantir CEO Alex Karp, subtitled “the Rise of the Surveillance State.”

-Right away you get the feeling that the book is dealing with an unbalanced mind.
-The first chapter of the book is entitled: “MAKING THE WORLD SAFE FOR HIMSELF.”
-Karp is the archetype of all the Alex Karps of the world, lacking the ability to feel part of anything larger than themselves.
+Right away I got to feeling like the the book would be about an unbalanced mind.
+The first chapter of the book about Alex Karp is entitled: “MAKING THE WORLD SAFE FOR HIMSELF.”
+Karp will become the archetype of all the Alex Karps of the world, lacking the ability to feel part of anything larger than themselves.

 Kind of sad, you know.